lnnrtwttkhn/qualtrics-test/README.md

-# Version Control Exercises
+# Qualtrics Test

 ## About

-This repository contains the source code for exercises for learning version control with git.
+This repository contains some tests and examples for surveys in Qualtrics.

 ## License